The American Orthopaedic Society for Sports Medicine (AOSSM)

 Founded in the early 1970’s the AOSSM was developed out of the American Academy of Orthopaedic Surgeons (AAOS) Committee on Sports Medicine which itself was created in 1964.
-AOSSM was created with the purpose of allowing orthopaedic surgeons with an interest in sports medicine to hold meetings, exchange ideas and publish research in this very unique field.
-In 1972 the AOSSM held its first meeting where its founding members developed a new mission- to provide opportunities for physicians to meet and exchange ideas regarding research, clinical problems and proposals for future progress in the sports medicine field .
+AOSSM was created with the purpose of allowing orthopedic surgeons with an interest in sports medicine to hold meetings, exchange ideas, and publish research in this very unique field.
+In 1972 the AOSSM held its first meeting where its founding members developed a new mission- to provide opportunities for physicians to meet and exchange ideas regarding research, clinical problems, and proposals for future progress in the sports medicine field .

 AOSSM promotes sports medicine education, research, and communication amongst the sports medicine community.
 According to its website: ‘The Society works closely with many other sports medicine specialists, including athletic trainers, physical therapists, family physicians, and others to improve the identification, prevention, treatment, and rehabilitation of sports injuries.’

-At present the AOSSM has a membership of more than 3,000 individuals which includes orthopaedic surgeons and allied health professionals.
+At present, the AOSSM has a membership of more than 3,000 individuals which includes orthopedic surgeons and allied health professionals.
 Members are classified as those individuals who demonstrate continuing active research and/or educational activities in the field of sports medicine, including service as a team physician at all levels of competition .